The National Service Scheme

 the various facts of the programme are studied, understood and evaluated.
 The

-NSS Regional Centres have to play their role in this sphere mainly :-
+NSS Regional Directorates have to play their role in this sphere mainly :-

 To observe the organisation of orientation training,